npc-villagers/prep/TEAM-AGREEMENT.md

   - Break off into different tables to perform daily work

-  - Team retro at the end of every class
-    - What everyone has completed
-    - Help needed

 ## Conflict Plan

 - What will be your group’s process to resolve conflict, when it arises?